canonical/microceph/tests/README.md

   -h, --help         show this help message and exit --create           Create a cluster
   -n N               Node count.
 Defaults to 3.
-  --channel CHANNEL  Snap channel
+  --channel CHANNEL  Snap channel.
+Defaults to latest/stable.
-  --image IMAGE      lxd image to use for cluster nodes --cleanup          Remove all microceph lxd instances
+  --image IMAGE      lxd image to use for cluster nodes.
+Defaults to ubuntu/22.04/cloud.
+  --cleanup          Remove all microceph lxd instances
 ```